illuminerdi/nanowrimo/README.txt

 * Simple!
 Clean!
 Well-tested!
 * Easy to roll into a Rails application (that's next)
 * Separate APIs for Users, Site, Regions, and Genres
+* API handles generated error messages from the WCAPI
 * Page scraping place for basic user data from the profile page
 * Caches data to avoid November bandwidth issues